‘World’s Sexiest Nurse’ Lauren Drain Works Up A Sweat In Sports Bra And Leggings While Six Months Pregnant

 In the comments, Lauren’s fans raved over the video.

-Lauren has been very open with her fans about her pregnancy journey thus far, As The Inquisitr noted, she recently put up a before and after photo of herself in an olive-green bikini which showed off the changes that her body has gone through with the pregnancy.
+Lauren has been very open with her fans about her pregnancy journey thus far, As The Inquisitr noted, she recently put up a before-and-after photo of herself in an olive-green bikini, which showed off the changes that her body has gone through with the pregnancy.

-Fortunately, that energy returned at week 17 which allowed her to start working out again but only at around 20-30 percent of her regular capacity.
+Fortunately, that energy returned at week 17, which allowed her to start working out again, but only at around 20-30 percent of her regular capacity.

 Lauren has also been championing the right for pregnant women to feel sexy with their baby bumps.
-She recently announced that she will be the first woman to grace the cover of Iron Man Magazine and she’ll likely be flaunting her belly while doing so.
+She recently announced that she will be the first woman to grace the cover of Iron Man Magazine, and she’ll likely be flaunting her belly while doing so.

 View this post on Instagram